 As the name implies, a power animal can empower you with their most dynamic traits.
 For example, you can summon the chameleon power animal when you:

 - Are going into a new situation and want to present yourself in the best possible light.

 - Have to juggle a lot of competing priorities and want to maintain equilibrium while getting it all done.

 - Would like some creative inspiration.

-- Want to more open-minded and see things from different perspectives.
+- Want to be more open-minded and see things from different perspectives.

 - Need to have more fun in your life!

 An animal totem is a helpful talisman that embodies the positive attributes of the animal that it represents.
-In essence, an animal totem serve as a protective symbol.
+In essence, an animal totem serves as a protective symbol.

 If a chameleon enters your dreams and you wonder what the dream meant, consider the emotions you felt in the dream.
 Dreams are personal to each dreamer, so a chameleon dream to one person may be interpreted very differently from one that another person has.

 However, delving into the emotions you felt in your dream in context of how you view chameleons in general can provide better insights into what your subconscious is trying to tell you.
 One thing we all have in common is that our subconscious emotions don’t lie to us.